 Group counseling can help create a source of emotional support for gay individuals who are struggling with their mental health.
 By sharing your thoughts about your sexual orientation with others, you can overcome the feeling of being estranged and alone.
 Moreover, group therapy can also help redeem your self-esteem and self-confidence, as others explain how they have overcome similar issues to what you are dealing with.

 Identifying as gay or lesbian may put you at a higher risk of developing mental health issues due to societal discrimination, prejudice, and stigmatization.
-Gay counseling platforms such as Pride Counseling provide you with access to experienced gay counselors who can help you manage stress, depression, eating disorders, and other mental illnesses.
+Platforms such as Pride Counseling provide you with access to experienced gay friendly counselors who can help you manage stress, depression, eating disorders, and other mental illnesses.

-However, if you’re looking for in-person therapist, Inclusive Therapists provides you with the contact information of gay counselors near you.
+However, if you’re looking for in-person therapist, Inclusive Therapists provides you with the contact information of therapists specializing in gay counseling near you.
 These qualified, licensed counselors use different psychotherapeutic methods to resolve psychological and emotional issues that LGBT individuals often experience.